 Let me emphasise at the outset that this is not written by my obituarist.
 And while not exactly even in the evening of my life, it’s getting to be late afternoon, and some retrospectives are best handled sooner rather than later.
 Or, perhaps, I just felt like writing a story to provide diversion on a wet winter afternoon.

-I grew up, or at least came to consciousness, in the slums of industrial, smoke-blackened Manchester in the late 1940’s and early 50’s.
+I grew up in the slums of industrial, smoke-blackened Manchester in the late 1940’s and early 50’s.
 Post-war rationing was still in effect and war damage was evident everywhere.
 People worked hard but were limited in both prospects and personal outlook.
 Apart from the weekly prospect of watching City or (God forbid) United on Saturday afternoons, there was little optimism to be found anywhere.
 I don't suppose I thought too much about the grime and poverty that was all around me.
 I had, after all, nothing else with which to provide a comparison.

 Gradually, however, the national trauma of almost 40 years of war and economic instability began to recede and ordinary working people in the UK began to acquire a little spare time and cash.
 Enough, at least, for the occasional trip to the sea or the countryside.
 This was the era so famously summarised by Harold McMillan, the Prime Minister of the time, as “You’ve never had it so good”.